 All TAP levels require the ability to capture flat images.
 Capture of rolled images is optional.
 The minimum grayscale level is 256.
 It is important to note that some scanners large enough to fit a foot upon have been certified as meeting the optical requirements of Appendix F. However, this does not mean that they have been certified for acquisition of exemplars.
 They were designed to scan cards that are fully stationary upon the imaging surface during the period of scanning.
 In addition, placing the weight of a foot upon the scanner may not be advisable.
 There have been no scientific studies performed at the date of production of this document that have examined the quality of images captured directly from a foot on a scanner.

-5
+Table 5

 Toe and Sole (Plantar) Print Acquisition Profile (TAP) Levels

 Contact Optical Devices